CodyLangston34135/rattlesnake-vibration-controller/documentation/mdbook/src/chapter_03.md

 * **Current Excitation (A)** Used to specify the excitation current sent to the device for signal conditioning.
 Depending on whether the device has a fixed or variable excitation current, this field may be left empty.
 This can also be left empty if no signal conditioning is provided by the data acquisition system.
 See [Part II](./chapter_04.md) for more information.
 * **Feedback Device** For output channels, this is the reference to the output or excitation device that is being fed back into the current channel's Physical device.
 If the current channel is not an output channel, it should be left empty.
 A populated Feedback Device column tells the controller that the given channel is an output channel.
 * **Feedback Channel** For output channels, this is the reference to the output channel on the output or excitation device that is being fed back into the current channel's Physical Device.
 As an example using generic device and channel names, if `Channel 2` on `Generator 1` is teed off to `Channel 3` on `Acquisition Card 2`, the corresponding row in the channel table would have `Acquisition Card 2` specified as the Physical Device, `Channel 3` specified as the Physical Channel, `Generator 1` specified as the `Feedback Device` and `Channel 2` specified as the feedback channel.
 * **Warning Level** A warning level can be implemented for each channel.
 The warning level is specified in the same units as the Engineering Unit column.
-When a channel hits the warning limit, it will be flagged as Yellow in the Channel Monitor (TODO: see Section \ref{sec:channel_monitor}).
+When a channel hits the warning limit, it will be flagged as Yellow in the Channel Monitor (see [Section 3.1](#channel-monitor)).
 The warning level can be left blank if no warning is desired.
 * **Abort Level** An abort level can be implemented for each channel.
 The abort level is specified in the same units as the Engineering Unit column.
-When a channel hits the abort limit, it will be flagged as Red in the Channel Monitor (TODO: see Section \ref{sec:channel_monitor}).
+When a channel hits the abort limit, it will be flagged as Red in the Channel Monitor (see [Section 3.1](#channel-monitor)).
 The controller will also shut down if an abort level is reached.
 The abort level can be left blank if no abort is desired.

 To limit the tediousness of inputting channel table information into the GUI by hand, the channel table can be loaded from an Excel spreadsheet or Comma-separated-value file.
 A channel table can be loaded by clicking the `Load Channel Table` button under the channel table, which will bring up a file selection dialog, enabling the user to select a file to load.
 For convenience, a template Excel spreadsheet is attached to this PDF: (TODO) \attachfile{attachments/channel_table_template.xlsx}.
 A template Excel file can also be generated by creating a test in Rattlesnake and saving the empty channel table by clicking the `Save Channel Table` button under the channel table.
 If a channel table is filled out in Rattlesnake's GUI, its contents will be saved to the file as well.

 A complete test can be loaded by clicking the `Load Test from File` button.
-See Section (TODO) \ref{sec:load_rattlesnake_test} for more details.
+See [Loading Rattlesnake Tests](#loading-rattlesnake-tests) for more details.

 #### Environment Table